-The Main Beach Shoreline project considers the alignment and type of structure that will best protect Byron Bay from coastal erosion.
+The Main Beach Shoreline project looks at how we can best protect Byron Bay from coastal erosion.

-The existing coastal protection structure between the First Sun Holiday Park and the Byron Bay Surf Life Saving Club was designed in the 1960s to protect the town centre from the threat of coastal erosion.
+The existing coastal protection structure between the First Sun Holiday Park and the Byron Bay Surf Life Saving Club was designed in the 1960s.
 The structure is degraded and needs improvement.

 Have your say